sergio-castro/yaml-transformer/README.md

 Building it
 -----------
-Just checkout the project and generate an Uber jar with:
+Just checkout the project and generate an [uber jar](http://stackoverflow.com/questions/11947037/what-is-an-uber-jar "What is an uber jar?") with:

 ```
 mvn assembly:assembly -DdescriptorId=jar-with-dependencies
 ```

-The uber jar will be generated in:
+The jar will be generated in:

 ```
 target/yaml-transformer-xxx-jar-with-dependencies.jar